isaacismaelx14/project-templify/README.md

 - `<true/false>`: Specify whether the parameter is required (`true`) or optional (`false`).
 - `<FILE_NAME>`: The name of the file to be created.
 - `<FILE_TEMPLATE>`: The template content of the file.
 All file templates should be saved in the `.templify` folder.
+- `<FILE_FOLDER-OPTIONAL>`: The folder where the file will be created.
+If not specified, the file will be created in the command path.

 ## Save your template files